 3. Proposal: to cover both situations; pressures possible in cargo tanks and in discharge pipe line system, EBU/ESO proposes to add the following wording to the proposal:

-English “The connection shall be fitted with a shut-off device resistant to the possible internal pressure at the sampling point of the cargo tank.”
+English “The connection shall be fitted with a shut-off device resistant to the internal pressure at the sampling point connection of the cargo tank.”

-Deutch: "Der Anschluss muss mit einer Absperreinrichtung versehen sein, welche die dem im Ladetank am Anschluss möglicherweise auftretente Innenüberdruck widerstehen kann."
+Deutch: "Der Anschluss muss mit einer Absperreinrichtung versehen sein, welche die dem im Ladetank am Anschluss auftretente Innenüberdruck widerstehen kann."

 4. EBU/ESO invite the ADN Safety Committee to consider the proposed addition, and to take action as it deems appropriate.